 The point where two things split off from each other is called a divergence.
 When you're walking in the woods and face a divergence in the path, you have to make a choice about which way to go.

 A divergence doesn't have to be a physical split — it can also be a philosophical division.
 The divergence of opinion between a school board and a group of parents might cause such a heated argument that the students at the meeting are obviously better behaved than the adults.
-Divergence can also mean a deviation from standards or norms, like the divergence between your state's smoking laws and those of your neighboring states.
+Divergence can also mean a deviation from standards or norms, like the divergence between your state's anti-littering laws and those of your neighboring states.